Unveiling Bath & Body Works (BBWI)'s Value: Is It Really Priced

-Bath & Body Works Inc (BBWI, Financial) has experienced a daily loss of 2.08% and a 3-month loss of 11.17%.
-Despite these losses, the company has reported an Earnings Per Share (EPS) (EPS) of 3.07.
-This raises the question: Is the stock significantly undervalued?
-This article will delve into the valuation analysis of Bath & Body Works (BBWI), providing a comprehensive overview of its financial health and future prospects.
+Bath & Body Works Inc (BBWI, Financial) has recently experienced a daily loss of -4.14% and a 3-month loss of -12.42%.
+With an Earnings Per Share (EPS) (EPS) of 3.07, the question arises: is the stock significantly undervalued?
+This article offers an in-depth valuation analysis of BBWI, providing valuable insights for potential investors.

 Company Overview

-Bath & Body Works is a specialty home fragrance and body care retailer, operating under Bath & Body Works, C.O.
+Bath & Body Works is a specialty retailer, primarily operating in North America, under the Bath & Body Works, C.O.
 Bigelow, and White Barn brands.
-The company primarily operates in North America, with less than 5% of sales from international markets in fiscal 2022.
-The majority of its revenue, 72%, comes from its brick-and-mortar stores, which number over 1,800.
-The company's future growth is expected to stem from store reformatting, digital and international channels, and new category expansion.
+The company, which derives less than 5% of its sales from international markets, made 72% of its sales from its brick-and-mortar network in fiscal 2022.
+The network comprises more than 1,800 retail stores.
+Future growth is anticipated from store reformatting, digital and international channels, and new category expansion.

-The company's stock price currently stands at $33.36, while the estimated fair value (GF Value) is $56.04, suggesting that the stock may be significantly undervalued.
-The following analysis aims to provide a deeper understanding of the company's value.
+The company's current stock price is $31.7, notably lower than its GF Value of $56.02.
+This discrepancy prompts a deeper analysis into the intrinsic value of Bath & Body Works.

 Understanding the GF Value

-The GF Value is a proprietary measure that estimates the intrinsic value of a stock.
-It considers historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally trade.
+The GF Value is a proprietary measure that estimates a stock's fair value.
+It is calculated based on historical trading multiples, a GuruFocus adjustment factor reflecting the company's past performance and growth, and future business performance estimates.
+This GF Value Line is considered the fair value at which the stock should ideally trade.

+If the stock price significantly exceeds the GF Value Line, the stock is likely overvalued, and its future returns may be poor.
+Conversely, if the stock price is significantly below the GF Value Line, the stock may be undervalued, and its future returns are expected to be higher.

-According to GuruFocus Value calculation, Bath & Body Works (BBWI, Financial) is estimated to be significantly undervalued.
-With its current price of $33.36 per share and a market cap of $7.60 billion, Bath & Body Works stock appears to offer a high return potential.
-The long-term return of its stock is likely to be much higher than its business growth due to its significant undervaluation.
+For Bath & Body Works, the current stock price of $31.7 per share is significantly below the GF Value, suggesting that the stock is significantly undervalued.
+As a result, the long-term return of its stock is likely to be much higher than its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Companies with poor financial strength pose a high risk of permanent capital loss.
-To avoid this, it's crucial to review a company's financial strength before deciding to purchase shares.
-Bath & Body Works has a cash-to-debt ratio of 0.13, ranking worse than 76.98% of 1099 companies in the Retail - Cyclical industry.
-The overall financial strength of Bath & Body Works is 4 out of 10, indicating that it's financial strength is poor.
+Investing in companies with poor financial strength carries a higher risk of permanent capital loss.
+Therefore, it's crucial to carefully review a company's financial strength before deciding to buy its stock.
+A good starting point is looking at the cash-to-debt ratio and interest coverage.
+Bath & Body Works has a cash-to-debt ratio of 0.13, which is worse than 76.84% of companies in the Retail - Cyclical industry.
+GuruFocus ranks the overall financial strength of Bath & Body Works at 4 out of 10, indicating that its financial strength is weak.

 Profitability and Growth

-Companies that have been consistently profitable over the long term offer less risk for investors.
-Bath & Body Works has been profitable 9 over the past 10 years.
+Investing in profitable companies, particularly those with consistent long-term profitability, poses less risk.
+A company with high profit margins is also generally a safer investment than one with low profit margins.
+Bath & Body Works has been profitable 9 out of the past 10 years.
 Over the past twelve months, the company had a revenue of $7.40 billion and an EPS of $3.07.
-Its operating margin is 16.42%, ranking better than 90.39% of 1114 companies in the Retail - Cyclical industry.
-Overall, the profitability of Bath & Body Works is ranked 8 out of 10, indicating strong profitability.
+Its operating margin is 16.42%, ranking better than 90.4% of companies in the Retail - Cyclical industry.
+Overall, GuruFocus ranks the profitability of Bath & Body Works at 8 out of 10, indicating strong profitability.

-Growth is an essential factor in a company's valuation.
-A faster-growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Bath & Body Works is 18.6%, ranking better than 80.52% of 1047 companies in the Retail - Cyclical industry.
-However, the 3-year average EBITDA growth rate is 7.1%, ranking worse than 51.79% of 896 companies in the same industry.
+Growth is a crucial factor in a company's valuation.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, it usually creates value for its shareholders, especially if the growth is profitable.
+On the other hand, if a company's revenue and earnings are declining, the value of the company will decrease.
+Bath & Body Works's 3-year average revenue growth rate is better than 80.53% of companies in the Retail - Cyclical industry.
+However, its 3-year average EBITDA growth rate is 7.1%, which ranks worse than 51.67% of companies in the same industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) and the weighted cost of capital (WACC) provides another perspective on its profitability.
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-Ideally, ROIC should be higher than WACC.
-For the past 12 months, Bath & Body Works's ROIC is 26.04, and its WACC is 9.2.
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
+During the past 12 months, Bath & Body Works's ROIC was 26.04 while its WACC came in at 9.16.

 Conclusion

-In conclusion, Bath & Body Works (BBWI, Financial) stock is estimated to be significantly undervalued.
+Overall, Bath & Body Works Inc (BBWI, Financial) stock appears to be significantly undervalued.
 The company's financial condition is poor, but its profitability is strong.
-Its growth ranks worse than 51.79% of 896 companies in the Retail - Cyclical industry.
+Its growth ranks worse than 51.67% of 896 companies in the Retail - Cyclical industry.
 To learn more about Bath & Body Works stock, you can check out its 30-Year Financials here.